-Research papers are due on April 24th.
-A typed outline of the paper including the topic at least 2 research articles from a peer reviewed journal is due on March 20th.
-The outline is worth 40 points and the paper is worth 125 points.
-Each day that the paper is late 10 points will be deducted.
-No papers will be accepted after May 1st.
+Research papers are due on December 3rd.
+A typed outline of the paper including the topic and at least two research articles from a peer reviewed journal is due on October 29th.
+The outline is worth 25 points and the paper is worth 100 points.
+No papers will be accepted after the due (December 3rd).
+A handout will be provided.
 In addition, please do not e-mail your research papers.
 A hardcopy must be provided.